1 Drexel Drive

 General advice about interviews:

 - If you are offered the choice between an interview at the school or a regional one, go to the school instead of taking a regional interview.
-Regional interviews are bad because a) you don't get to see the school you are considering and b) you are at the mercy of ONE interviewer rather than having the chance to make your case with a number of people.
+Regional interviews are not ideal because a) you don't get to see the school you are considering and b) you are usually at the mercy of ONE interviewer rather than having the chance to make your case with a number of people.

 - If you are offered a choice of dates to interview, try to take the interview as early as possible.
 Waiting until the end of the semester or until it is convenient for you may hurt your chance of getting accepted.